AnthonyMastrean/Dockerfiles/README.md

 ### apt-get

-I forget where I first saw this pattern, but the idea is to install all of the packages, do the work, then mark all of the unnecessary packages as purgable.
+I forget where I first saw this pattern, but the idea is to install all of the packages, including dev/build packages, do the work, then mark all of the unnecessary packages as purgable.

 ```
 RUN apt-get update \